jalbr03/programming-projects/add-up-the-numbers-from-a-single-number/README.md

 Create a function that takes a number as an argument.
 Add up all the numbers from 1 to the number you passed to the function.
 For example, if the input is 4 then your function should return 10 because 1 + 2 + 3 + 4 = 10.

+Your program will ask the user for a number, and then print the result.
+The program will keep asking the user for a number until he enters the word "quit".

 Examples:
 ```
 addUp(4) ➞ 10